 - Muskoka 2/4 Craft Beer Festival: takes place every May 24 long weekend at River Mill Park in downtown Huntsville.
 The festival features popular Ontario craft breweries and food by popular local Muskoka restaurants.

 - Session Muskoka Taps Craft Beer Festival: Muskoka’s best summer beer festival takes place each August in Annie Williams Park in Bracebridge.
 Guests try over 100 different beers, local food and live entertainment.

-- JW Marriott Muskoka 4 STARS: Overlooking Lake Rosseau, this upscale hotel offers a chic bar, 3 restaurants, luxury spa and scenic waterfront.
+- JW Marriott Muskoka: Overlooking Lake Rosseau, this upscale hotel offers a chic bar, 3 restaurants, luxury spa and scenic waterfront.
+Check Reviews

-- Deerhurst Resort 4 STARS: This upscale lakeside resort in Huntsville offers chic guest rooms, restaurants, spa and family-friendly activities year-round.
+- Deerhurst Resort: This upscale lakeside resort in Huntsville offers chic guest rooms, award-winning golf club, restaurants, spa and family-friendly activities year-round.
 Check Reviews

 1964 Muskoka Beach Road, Bracebridge, 705-646-1266